-We provide a way for participants to Add a Ripple via voluntary contributions which 100% to support the vision and work of our Featured Guests,
+We provide a way for participants to Add a Ripple via voluntary contributions, of which 100% go to support the vision and work of Featured Guests,

-We offer a combination of Pop-Up Gatherings... for a taste of Stone Soup Ripple,
+We offer single-session Pop-Up Gatherings for a taste of our community,

-On our Members page, where members can follow and connect one-on-one with each other At individual pop-up gatherings which offer a taste of our community.
+On our Members page, where we can follow and connect one-on-one with each other.
+At individual pop-up gatherings which offer a taste of our community.